ZGr3Y/Broken-Access-Control/README.md

-# IDOR, JWT, and MITM Vulnerabilities Demo
+# Broken Access Control Vulnerabilities Demo

-This is a demonstration application created to illustrate several common security vulnerabilities:
+This is a demonstration application created to illustrate three different manifestations of Broken Access Control vulnerabilities:
-- Broken Access Control (IDOR - Insecure Direct Object Reference)
+- IDOR (Insecure Direct Object Reference)
-- JWT Token Manipulation
+- Privilege Escalation via JWT Manipulation
-- Man-in-the-Middle (MITM) Attacks
+- Authentication Bypass via Man-in-the-Middle

 This project has been developed exclusively for educational and research purposes.